TylorS/typed/apps/website/content/guides/ui-component.md

 ---
 title: "Component: generators that return renderable values"
-summary: "Canonical reference for component arity, channel inference, and child Scope ownership."
-section: "UI / Foundations"
+summary: "Create a component value or function whose setup and output share one instance lifetime."
+section: "Template authoring"
 kind: "deep-dive"
 order: 290
 ---

-A component combines Effectful setup with renderable output.
-Use `component` when you need to acquire local state or services before returning a template, another component, text, a collection of renderables, or another supported Template input.
-The generator returns that Renderable; `component` turns it into the render program, so the generator does not return an Fx explicitly.

-Read [your first template](/explore/render-your-first-template) and [Fx services and lifetime](/explore/fx-services-and-lifetime) first.
-The exported API is `component` from `@typed/template`.
-“Any renderable” describes the accepted result (`Renderable.Any`); it is not an `anyRenderable` helper to import.

-Use `@typed/template` for component construction; it does not require the UI package.
+`component` combines Effectful setup with a renderable result.
+A generator with no arguments creates a component value; a generator with arguments creates a component function.
+Each execution owns the state and scoped work it creates.
+Import it from `@typed/template`; it does not require the UI package.

+Start with [your first template](/explore/render-your-first-template).
+Use a component when local state or service acquisition must happen before returning the view.
+A static template needs only `html`.

 ## A component value and a component function